 Dissociation levels and associations with demographic and psychopathological variables

 Several studies in this review (for example[23-27]) reported dissociation levels in mixed samples of exposed and unexposed survivors without differentiating results between exposure groups.
-In some studies, references to disaster exposures did not differentiate between disaster trauma exposure specifically and the experiences of other stressors in the disaster such as property damage or loss of possessions.
+In some studies, references to disaster exposures did not differentiate between disaster trauma exposure specifically, and the experiences of other stressors in the disaster such as property damage or loss of possessions.

-The presentation of dissociation data was limited to univariate results in 2 studies, 1[17] documenting a decline in dissociation from 1 week to 6 mo and the other[23] reporting event amnesia in only 2% of the sample.
+The presentation of dissociation data was limited to univariate results in two studies, one[17] documenting a decline in dissociation from 1 wk to 6 mo and the other[23] reporting event amnesia in only 2% of the sample.
 Demographic factors reported to be associated with dissociation in bivariate comparisons included advanced age[24,28], female sex[24,28-31], African American or Hispanic race[24], and limited education[31].

 The findings of associations between dissociation and disaster exposure in the studies reviewed are inconclusive.
-Dissociation was found to be significantly associated with disaster exposure in 3 studies.
+Dissociation was found to be significantly associated with disaster exposure in three studies.
 Non-traumatic stressor exposures by themselves or included in a mixed list of traumatic and other stressful disaster exposures were associated with dissociation in a firestorm study[18] and a hurricane study[32], and specific trauma exposures were associated with higher dissociation scores among children in a severe earthquake[33].
 Several studies did not identify associations between dissociation and disaster exposures.
-Dissociation was not found to be associated with disaster trauma exposures or exposure proxies such as physical proximity to the WTC towers in the 9/11 attacks[24], losing significant others or possessions in the disaster[24,34], or being trapped under earthquake rubble[34,35].
+Dissociation was not found to be associated with disaster trauma exposures or exposure proxies such as physical proximity to the World Trade Center towers in the 9/11 attacks[24], losing significant others or possessions in the disaster[24,34], or being trapped under earthquake rubble[34,35].
 A study of survivors of the 9/11 attacks found that levels of dissociation were not associated with immediate life threat in the disaster, indirect exposure via threat to loved ones, or participation in rescue efforts[36].
 Depersonalization in disaster workers responding to a typhoon was not found to be associated with contact with disaster survivors or witnessed disaster trauma exposures[37].

 Three-fourths (75%) of the studies (40 articles) compared dissociation with posttraumatic stress.
-These articles used self-report posttraumatic stress measures such as the Impact of Event Scale-Revised (IES-R), PTSD Check List (PCL), PTSD Symptom Scale (PSS), and Child Posttraumatic Stress Disorder-Reaction Index (CPTSD-RI).
+These articles used self-report posttraumatic stress measures such as the Impact of Event Scale-Revised, Posttraumatic Stress Disorder (PTSD) Checklist, PTSD Symptom Scale, and Child Posttraumatic Stress Disorder-Reaction Index.
 As for dissociation, none of the studies of posttraumatic stress used structured diagnostic assessment interviews.
-Of 25 studies reporting results of bivariate comparisons, 100% reported significant associations between dissociation and posttraumatic stress.
-Of 30 studies reporting results of multivariate models, only 60% found significant associations between dissociation and posttraumatic stress, a significantly lower proportion (χ2 = 12.79, df = 1, P < 0.001).
-Of 16 longitudinal multivariate studies, only one-fourth (25%) found that dissociation measured shortly after a disaster was associated with long-term posttraumatic stress, significantly less often than in cross-sectional multivariate studies (χ2 = 5.12, df = 1, P = 0.024).
+Of the 25 studies reporting results of bivariate comparisons, 100% reported significant associations between dissociation and posttraumatic stress.
+Of the 30 studies reporting results of multivariate models, only 60% found significant associations between dissociation and posttraumatic stress, a significantly lower proportion (χ2 = 12.79, df = 1, P < 0.001).
+Of the 16 longitudinal multivariate studies, only one-fourth (25%) found that dissociation measured shortly after a disaster was associated with long-term posttraumatic stress, significantly less often than in cross-sectional multivariate studies (χ2 = 5.12, df = 1, P = 0.024).